braintree/braintree-web/README.md

 braintree-web
 =============

-__NOTE: v3 of our JavaScript SDK is currently in beta.
-If you are interested in using this new major version [join our Google Group](https://groups.google.com/forum/#!forum/braintree-sdk-announce) for updates.__
+__NOTE: v3 of our JavaScript SDK is now in general availability.
+This branch you are viewing right now is obsolete (it was for the beta).
+Please [use `master` instead](https://github.com/braintree/braintree-web)!__

 A suite of tools for integrating Braintree in the browser.